VedantEnterprises/SimpleFlashLight/README.md

 ## Test Device
+Tested on :
-Tested on Sony Experia ST26i with Android 4.1.2
+-Sony Experia ST26i with Android 4.1.2
+-G810C Tablet with Android 4.0.4

 Developed By